 (grams CO₂ equivalent/kWh)

-Emissions are calculated for the financial year running March to April.
+Emissions are calculated for the financial year running from 1st of January to 31st December.

 The figures stated are Carbon Dioxide equivalent intensity, which means that for every unit (kWh) of energy produced in a single quarter, an average of the figure shown equals the grams of CO₂e emitted.